 You may even want to visit the Sertoma butterfly house and experience the entire life cycle of the creature.
 Or you may just take a lot of pictures of about 800 colorful butterflies.
 You can enjoy the city by taking a sculpture walk as there are as many as 56 sculptures here.

-Next, you can take a 3-hour drive from the palace towards the west to the Badlands National Park and stop at the Wall Drug Store on your way.
 Don’t get confused by the name, it is no ordinary drug store, visit the place to know why it is called so.
 You can have a unique cowboy-themed shopping experience at the mall or have the famous buffalo burger or even pose on the giant rabbit statue or at the mini Mount Rushmore, for some nice clicks.
-It is like living in a western movie.
+It is like living in a Western movie.

-If you still have a tinge of an explorer left in you, then head along to the National park and grasp the dramatic landscape full of hills formed by sand erosion over millions of year, camp overnight, hike the amazing trails or just drive through to witness the beautiful sunset, with romantic music playing in the background.
+If you still have a tinge of an explorer left in you, then head along to the National Park and grasp the dramatic landscape full of hills formed by sand erosion over millions of years, camp overnight, hike the amazing trails or just drive through to witness the beautiful sunset, with romantic music playing in the background.

-Besides road trips, there are other things that you can do free in South Dakota.
+Besides road trips, there are other things that you can do for free in South Dakota.